eightsmile/cfa/cfa level III/Fixed-Income/Fixed-Income.md

 CF spreads and is diversified across the life of the bond.

 The laddered approach provides both diversification over time and liquidity.

+P.S. dispersion and convexity are positively correlated see equation.

+**Sample text:** A laddered portfolio has **lower convexity and dispersion than a barbell portfolio but more than a bullet portfolio,** given comparable duration and cash flow yields.
+Lower convexity and dispersion are desirable aspects in liquidity management.
+In a laddered portfolio, there is always a bond close to redemption enhancing liquidity.
+As bonds mature, the final coupon and principal are available for distribution or can be reinvested in a long-term bond at the back of the ladder.

 ---